kimsyna/wedding-invitation/README.md

 # Wedding Invitation

 This project uses API keys for Naver Map and Kakao services.
-The keys are not committed to version control.
+Example keys are provided in the repository.

 ## API keys